smeet666/claude-extension/README.md

 - **Elaborate**: Expands text with more detail and formality
 - **Illustrate**: Creates SVG diagrams based on content type
 - **Translate**: Maintains tone while translating to target language
+- **Reformulate**: Rewrites text with professional vocabulary and improved clarity

 ## Configuration